victorisakov1/portfolio/README.md

 Vladivostok, Primorye, Russia

 Conducted market analysis on low-medium class apartment buildings, using SQL for data manipulation and Python for data analysis, to develop a targeted market strategy.
-•Conducted competitors’ analysis to underline a unique value proposition which brought 2 new investors to the brand.
+- Conducted competitors’ analysis to underline a unique value proposition which brought 2 new investors to the brand.
-•Optimized marketing expenses by identifying inefficiencies and reallocating resources which decreased costs by 17%.
+- Optimized marketing expenses by identifying inefficiencies and reallocating resources which decreased costs by 17%.
-•Enhanced digital presence with Google Analytics through (SEO) optimization, increasing activation by 40%.
+- Enhanced digital presence with Google Analytics through (SEO) optimization, increasing activation by 40%.

 # HR & Marketing Data Analyst